Expedia tops profit estimates, shares up

-(Reuters) - Online travel agency Expedia Inc posted a higher quarterly profit on an adjusted basis as revenue rose, and its shares gained more than 15 percent.
+(Reuters) - Online travel agency Expedia Inc topped estimates for quarterly profit growth as its worldwide hotel revenue increased, and its shares gained 16.5 percent.

-“Overall it looks pretty strong,” Morningstar analyst Dan Su said, noting a rise in domestic and international bookings.
+“Overall (the report) looks pretty strong,” Morningstar analyst Dan Su said, noting a rise in domestic and international bookings.

 “You probably would expect some headwinds in the Western economies would be pressuring growth” but there was no sign of that in the Expedia report, she said.